VitorCiaramella/vx/extern/vulkansdk/macos/Documentation/getting_started_macos.md

 file to where you want to install it and run `tar -xzf filename` to expand.
 If the file is a `tar` file, then `tar -xf filename` will suffice.

-**Note**: Since each SDK version has a unique name, multiple versions of the Vulkan SDK can be installed on a single system.
+**Note**: Since each SDK version has a unique name, multiple versions of the Vulkan SDK can be installed on a single system using this method.

+### Install the SDK - Alternate method using system paths

+macOS allows the installation of files to `/usr/local` which may be more convenient for some users.
+Installing the Vulkan SDK to this system path removes the need to set `PATH`, `DYLD_LIBRARY_PATH`, `VK_LAYER_PATH`, and `VK_ICD_FILENAMES` environment variables in order to use SDK components.

+An install script is provided with the SDK named `install_vulkan.py`.
+To run the script, navigate to the root directory of the SDK in your terminal and run:

+    ./install_vulkan.py

+This will copy the SDK files to the appropriate system directories and generate a log file named `INSTALL.log` and a companion uninstall script named `uninstall.sh`.
+To run the uninstall script, navigate to the root directory of the SDK in your terminal and run:

+    ./uninstall.sh

+**Note**: Since SDK components are copied directly to the `/usr/local` tree, only a single versions of the Vulkan SDK can be installed using this method.
+To upgrade the installed version of the Vulkan SDK, first run `uninstall.sh` from the current SDK directory before installing the new version.

 ## SDK Contents